oreillymedia/production-resources/styleguide/index.md

 <section data-type="sect1" id="getting_started">
-<h1>About ORM Style</h1>
+<h1>About O'Reilly Style</h1>

 <p>This style guide is for authors, copyeditors, and proofreaders working on books of all formats.
-O’Reilly’s production team updates it with new terms and refined conventions as needed, so please check in regularly.</p>
+As writers and editors, we know that language changes over time, so please <strong>check back regularly for updates</strong> to terms and conventions.</p>

 <p>Authors, please also consult the authoring documentation for the format in which you’re writing (<a href="http://docs.atlas.oreilly.com/writing_in_asciidoc.html">Asciidoc</a>, <a href="http://oreillymedia.github.io/HTMLBook/">HTMLbook</a>, <a href="https://docbook.org">DocBook</a>, or <a href="http://oreillymedia.github.io/production-resources/word/">Word</a>).</p>

-<p>Our general style reference is <em>The Chicago Manual of Style</em>, 17th Edition (though some O’Reilly styles differ).
-Our dictionary is <em><a href="https://www.merriam-webster.com/">Merriam-Webster’s Collegiate Dictionary</a></em>, 11th Edition.
-Please refer here for any words not on the <a href="#word-list">O’Reilly Word List</a>. <strong>Use your book-specific word list (to be provided by your Production Editor) to document any choices not covered or determined here (e.g., A.M. or a.m., data center or datacenter, etc.) as well as proper nouns, acronymns, etc. These instructions are also in the word list we provide to copyeditors.</strong></p>
+<p>Check our guide and word list first, then <em>The Chicago Manual of Style</em>, 17th Edition, then <em><a href="https://www.merriam-webster.com">Merriam-Webster’s Collegiate Dictionary</a></em>. <strong>Use your book-specific word list (provided by production) to document style choices that differ or are not covered here (e.g., A.M. or a.m., data center or datacenter, etc.).
+For questions specific to your book or assignment, please consult with your editor or production editor.
+</strong></p>

 <p>For questions specific to your book or assignment, please consult with your editor or production editor.</p>